Dry conditions spark wildfire concerns throughout Roaring Fork Valley

 Pitkin County has several neighborhoods with heavily wooded small lots, she noted.
 There is no rule that homeowners have to take action on wildfire mitigation, but the neighborhood only benefits if all people do it.

-The larger lots in the county that are typically harder to access need to make sure there is defensible space on the subdivision roads and driveways or firefighters won’t even consider trying to protect their homes.
+Larger lots that are typically harder to access need to make sure there is defensible space on the subdivision roads and driveways or firefighters won't even consider trying to protect their homes.

 Pitkin County Emergency Management has developed a curbside chipping program and partnered with the fire districts to remove brush from areas in the county to reduce wildfire risk, MacDonald said.